Skip to main content

 Overview

+The Purchase Orders importer creates or updates Purchase Orders and their Purchase Order Lines from a single CSV.
+The CSV is denormalized: one row per PO line, with the PO header columns repeated across every row that belongs to the same PO.
+Example: two POs, three lines.
 Rows sharing the same po_number are merged into a single PO header.
 If a header column is included in your CSV, it must be populated on every row of that PO and all values must match.
 Any blank cell or any value that disagrees with another row of the same PO fails the import with a per-conflict error before any data is written.

 Header columns

 These describe the PO itself.
-If you include a header column in your CSV, it must be present and identical on every row that shares a po_number — otherwise the import fails.
+If you include a header column in your CSV, it must be present and identical on every row that shares a po_number.
+Otherwise the import fails.

 Line columns